IT-130: Introductory Computing for the Web

 Ways to Get Help in this Course

 D2L Discussion Forum: Post course content questions to the D2L forum so I can answer you and share the answer with the class.
-NOTE: Posting to the discussion forum is always the preferred way to ask for help or clarifications.
+NOTE: Posting to the discussion forum is the preferred way to ask for help or clarifications.
 There are many reasons why it is better than emailing me including:

 I hope this is obvious, but please be sure to NEVER post your own solutions to assignment or quiz questions.
 If it is impossible to ask your question without providng your code, then you should see a tutor or contact the professor.